syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Types.md

 dataGrid.Columns.Add(customerIdColumn);
 {% endhighlight %}

-In order to create a template column in `SfDataGrid`, you need to specify the [UserCellType](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~UserCellType.html) of the column. `UserCellType` is the type of the view to be used in the `GridColumn` and it must be derived from the `GridCell`. (i.e. a custom GridCell which hosts the view of your own requirement).
+In order to create a template column in SfDataGrid, you need to specify the [UserCellType](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~UserCellType.html) of the column. `UserCellType` is the type of the view to be used in the `GridColumn` and it must be derived from the `GridCell`. (i.e. a custom GridCell which hosts the view of your own requirement).

 The following code example shows you how to create a custom GridCell and use it in a template column.